CAAPIM/Tutorials/ca-apim-otk-and-ifttt/README.md

 **Actions**

 Actions will send a message to your server in order to update your system!
-The will usually be fed with ingredients provided by triggers.
+They will usually be fed by ingredients provided by triggers.

 - Click *New action*